-I’m a recent alumnus of Stevens Institute of Technology, where I studied cyber security.
+I’m an alumnus of Stevens Institute of Technology, where I studied cyber security.
 I participated in a co-op program that gave me the opportunity to experience five internships across a number of industries, including a tech startup, before I interned at Goldman Sachs.
 I was attracted to financial services because of the challenging problems the industry is trying to solve and the fast-paced environment, as well as its vested interest in information security.

 I'm on the technology risk analytics team.
 One of the team’s primary goals is to identify potential cyber-security issues across our technology and business processing environment.
 My role entails creating sophisticated analytics, which detect anomalous or threat-intel driven behaviors in our networks and systems.
 Using our own algorithms alongside data visualization techniques, we are able to help prioritize risk for our security mitigation and response teams.